fabriik/walletkit/README.md

 ### C

-WalletKit defines a C interface, with associated C implementation, that runs on both MacOS and on Linux platforms.
-The C interface can be accessed through the 'foriegn function interface' offered by other languages, such as by Swift and Java.
+WalletKit defines a C interface, with associated C implementation, that runs on both macOS and on Linux platforms.
+The C interface can be accessed through the 'foreign function interface' offered by other languages, such as Swift and Java.

 The C interface is located in `.../WalletKit/WalletKitCore/include`.